marcusvieira88/postgres-scaling/README.md

 Now we need to add some data to execute our queries, for it you can use our Project REST API.

-After insert some products we can check:
+After insert some products you can check:
 ```
 -- get distribution column name for products table
 SELECT column_to_column_name(logicalrelid, partkey) AS dist_col_name